 Section [AVAILABILITY]

-Allows to define a tag name that should be used to determine if the controller connected to its Adapter is up or down (default ‘avail’).
-MTC Adapters usually provide this tag.
-For Adapters that do not output this tag you can use any tag name that changes to ‘UNAVAILABLE’ if the controller goes down f.i. ‘fmode’.
+'Tag name' allows to define a tag name that should be used to determine if the controller connected to its Adapter is up or down (default ‘avail’).
+Okuma MTConnect Adapters usually provide this tag.
+For Adapters that do not output this tag you can use any tag name that changes to ‘UNAVAILABLE’ if the controller goes down f.i. ‘pexecution’.

 Section [OEE DEVICE STATES]

-Contains a tag name (Standard Lathe: ‘pexecution’) and its possible values for states Producing (2) (default ‘active’), Manual (3) (default ‘stopped’) and Interrupted (4) (default ‘interrupted’).
+'Tag name' contains the name of a tag sent by the Adapter (e.g. Okuma: ‘pexecution’) and its possible values for states Producing (2) (default ‘active’), Manual (3) (default ‘stopped’) and Interrupted (4) (default ‘interrupted’).
 CNCnetPDM automatically reports (0) for devices that are not reachable at all and (1) for reachable devices where the Adapter does not respond.

 Section [PART COUNTER]

-Here you can define which tag name (Standard Lathe: ‘ppartcount’) outputs numeric part counts.
+'Tag name' defines which tag name (e.g. Okuma: ‘ppartcount’) outputs numeric part counts.
 This enables you to use CNCnetPDM’s cumulative or incremental part counting features that allow detection of part counter reset operations at the controller.

 Sections [ERROR1-3]

 In these sections you can define tag names and values that indicate a faulted OEE machine state.
 If, for example the emergency button at the controller is pressed the adapter outputs tag 'estop' with value 'triggered'.
-If you define this tag name and its value in one of the error sections the device driver outputs machine state 5 in case they are received.
+If you define this tag name and its value in one of the error sections the device driver outputs OEE machine state 5 in case they are received.
+If a specific condition e.g. tag name ElectricSystem1_cond should be treated as error it's value typically is 'fault'.

-Note: To change the content of this INI file while CNCnetPDM is running open it with a text editor such as notepad, make the desired changes and save the file.
-To apply the changes immediately you can click on the machine in CNCnetControl on the left side followed by clicking buttons ‘Close’ and ‘Open’ above the section ‘Devices’.
+To change the content of this INI file while CNCnetPDM is running open it with a text editor such as notepad, make the desired changes and save the file

 TROUBLESHOOTING